atom/git-utils/README.md

 Returns a repository-relative path if the given path is prefixed with the repository's working directory path.

+### Repository.isWorkingDirectory(path)

+Is the given path the repository's working directory?

+It is better to call this method than comparing a path directly against the value of `getWorkingDirectory()` since this method handles slash normalization on Windows, case insensitive filesystems, and symlinked repositories.

+`path` - The string path to check.

+Returns `true` if the given path is the repository's working directory, false otherwise.

 ### Repository.release()

 Release the repository and close all file handles it has open.
 No other methods